 Registration is now open!

 Make sure you get your tickets early to get the best pricing and because many events, meals, and convenient hotel rooms are sure to sell out again!
 We look forward to celebrating 40 years of OEFFA when the annual conference returns to Dayton this February!

 |Food and Farm School*||$80||$100|

 Let Us Know What You Need!

 We want the conference to be a welcome and positive space for everyone.
-If you have concerns about enjoying the conference due to physical limitations or accessibility issues, please let us know and we'll try to work with you to find a solution.
+If you have concerns about enjoying the conference due to physical limitations or accessibility issues, please let us know and we'll work with you to try to find a solution.

+In February, prior to conference, a downloadable pdf version of the full program will be available on this page.
 If you need our materials in a different format or if parking in the garage presents a challenge for you, we may have ideas that can help!

 If you have other concerns, or ideas for how we can make the conference a more inclusive space for everyone, please contact Milo Petruziello at firstname.lastname@example.org or (614) 421-2022.

 Friday Keynote Speaker